AdobeDocs/commerce-operations.it-IT/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-61/acsd-64467-wysiwyg-editor-empty-after-saving-category-description.md

 ## Problema

-L’editor WYSIWYG appare vuoto dopo aver salvato una descrizione della categoria a livello di visualizzazione store.
+The WYSIWYG editor appears empty after saving a category description at the store view level.

 <u>Passaggi da riprodurre</u>:

-1. Modifica una categoria in Commerce Admin a livello di visualizzazione store.
+1. Edit a category in the Commerce Admin at the store view level.
-1. Deselezionare la casella di controllo *[!UICONTROL Use default value]* accanto alla descrizione della categoria.
+1. Deselect the *[!UICONTROL Use default value]* checkbox next to the category description.
-1. Immetti una descrizione nell’editor di WYSIWYG.
+1. Enter a description in the WYSIWYG editor.
 1. Fare clic su **[!UICONTROL Save]**.

 <u>Risultati previsti</u>:

-La descrizione viene salvata e visualizzata correttamente.
+The description is saved and properly displayed.

 <u>Risultati effettivi</u>: